-Mr Richard West held the position of company secretary throughout the year and to the date of this report.
+Mr Richard West held the position of company secretary until his retirement in November 2017.
+Mr Ray Wilson subsequently took on the role of secretary.

 Responsible Persons

 All directors and the Secretary are listed with the Australian Charities and Not-for-profits Commission as "Responsible Persons" for the company.